xsampedro/quantum3_docs/output/realtime/lobby-and-matchmaking/appandlobbystats.md

 Photon servers can broadcast application and lobby statistics to clients.

-You can make use of this data to implement a complex custom matchmaking system.
+You can make use of this data to enhance your client-driven matchmaking.

 You can also brag about these statistics in your game to show how popular it is. :\]

 ## Application Statistics

-When connected to a Photon master server, a Photon client receives applications statistics.

-Regardless of whether the client is joined to a lobby or not, it will receive AppStats events.

-Application statistics are per region.
+While connected to a Master Server, clients receive application statistics for the current region.

 The applications statistics are: